 - Emergency Entry: In case of an emergency, landlord entry without notice or consent is permitted (NRS § 118A.330(2-3)).

 - Unconditional Notice to Quit: Immediate.
-According to Nevada eviction laws, this notice applies when the tenant sublets against the landlords’ permission, carries out any unlawful business, or causes injury or damage to other tenants (NRS § 40.2514).
+According to Nevada eviction laws, this notice also provides no opportunity to “cure” and applies when the tenant sublets against the landlords’ permission, commits waste to the property, carries out any unlawful business on the premises, or causes injury or damage to other tenants (NRS § 40.2514).

 Other Laws and Facts About Nevada